YILDIZ17/17Spotify/README.md

 ## 2. Installation of Dependencies

+*To install all the following dependencies in a single command, run `npm install` or `yarn install` in the terminal.*

 - `npx expo install react-native-screens react-native-safe-area-context` : Install the necessary dependencies for React Navigation.
 - `npm install @react-navigation/native` : Install the core library for React Navigation.
 - `npm install @react-navigation/stack` : Install the stack navigator for React Navigation.